cheery/lever/README.md

  TODO: Ensure the datatypes are implemented well.
 This may require that
        we have some type inference with them already.

+ TODO: Implement coeffects before it gets so hard to implement
+       them that it's not worthwhile anymore.

+ TODO: Implement tools to derive methods for datatypes.

+ TODO: Turn generators 'immutable' through linked-list construction.

  TODO: start converting suoml inside prelude.